 Associate Alumnae of Douglass College Smart Talk, streaming online from New Jersey on World Vegan Day 1 November at 7.00 pm

 I’ve been fortunate over the years to meet and work with Douglass College alumnae and was honoured to be asked to give this talk.
 The AADC’s Women’s Life-long Learning Initiative, talks are presented by alumnae and friends of Douglass College, sharing from their professional expertise.
 Free.
 Register here

 Himalayan Vegan Festival, Nepal 15-20 September

 I’ll be travelling to Kathmandu and Pokhara to participate in the first vegan festival of the Himalayas and joining an incredible roster of speakers.
+I’ll be presenting several sessions on vegan ethics and rewilding.
 Find all the details here

 Abertarff House, live and in person and mini vegan fair 27 August at 3.00pm Inverness, Scotland

 Book talk, reading, signing and Q&A along with vegan cakes, tea, coffee and a mini vegan fair (from 11am to 5pm).
 Get tickets to the talk here and the fair is free.

 Asbury Book Cooperative, 23 June at 7.00pm in Asbury Park, New Jersey, USA

 Monmouth County Library, streaming from New Jersey 19 May at 10.30am Eastern